Implementing Chinese Full-Text Search with pg_jieba in ServBay

 For languages such as English, PostgreSQL’s built-in full-text search works effectively due to lexical analysis based on spaces and punctuation.
 However, since Chinese text does not use spaces to separate words, a dedicated segmentation tool is required to break continuous sequences of Chinese characters into words with independent meanings.

-, you can efficiently and accurately segment Chinese text within PostgreSQL, enabling robust Chinese full-text search capabilities.
+pg_jieba is a third-party extension for PostgreSQL that integrates the popular Jieba Chinese segmentation library.
+With pg_jieba, you can efficiently and accurately segment Chinese text within PostgreSQL, enabling robust Chinese full-text search capabilities.

-extension pre-installed, eliminating the need for manual compilation and setup.
+ServBay, as an integrated local web development environment, comes with the pg_jieba extension pre-installed, eliminating the need for manual compilation and setup.
 This allows you to develop and test Chinese full-text search functionalities quickly in your local environment.

-This guide walks you through enabling, configuring, and using the pg_jieba
+This guide walks you through enabling, configuring, and using the pg_jieba extension in ServBay.

 Prerequisites

-, ensure you have completed the following:
+Before using pg_jieba, ensure you have completed the following:

 - ServBay is installed on your macOS system, and the PostgreSQL database is running correctly.